kubernetes/enhancements/keps/sig-scheduling/4328-node-affinity-based-eviction/README.md

 The controller do the following things:

 - Listening to the changes of node labels
-- Iterating over all pods assigned to the node, checks the NodeAffinity field, if `RequiredDuringSchedulingRequiredDuringExecution` exists, checks if the selector still met to the new node label.
-If not, evict the pod.
+- Iterating over all pods assigned to the node, checks the NodeAffinity field, if `RequiredDuringSchedulingRequiredDuringExecution` exists, checks if `RequiredExecutionTerm` still match the new node.
+- If `RequiredDuringSchedulingRequiredDuringExecution` is no loger met:
+  - If `tolerationSeconds` is set, delete the pod after the minimum `toleranceSeconds` of all unmatched terms.
+  - If `tolerationSeconds` is not set, delete the pod immediately.
 - It will add a DisruptionTarget condition with corresponding reason and message for the pod.
 - It will use client-go to delete the pod directly.
 - It does not respect your configured PodDisruptionBudget.